 Created in 2003, our archival YouthARTS Toolkit remains seminal in at-risk youth development through the arts.
 It covers everything from fundraising, budgeting, program design, and partnerships.
 You can also check out or Arts Education Navigator e-book, Getting Started, which offers a beginner’s guide to arts education advocacy.

-Contact our Arts Education Program Manager to learn more about where to get started.
+Contact [email protected] to learn more about where to get started.

 Start a Local or Regional Network